kaushik88/kaushik88.github.io/_posts/2015-08-18-the-strategy-pattern.md

 1. Make a different behavior at different times for different clients requesting the service.
 2. Define a family of algorithms, encapsulate each one, and make them interchangeable.
 Strategy lets the algorithm vary independently from clients that use it.

+**Example**

+A Strategy defines a set of algorithms that can be used interchangeably.
+Some examples where this can be applied -

+1. Modes of transportation to an airport is an example of a Strategy.
+Several options exist such as driving one's own car, taking a taxi, an airport shuttle, a city bus, or a limousine service.
+All the modes perform the same function.

+2. Various compression or decompression algorithms is another example of a Strategy.
+Depending on certain factors, the Context can change the compression algorithm which will perform both the compress and decompress operations.

 **Structure**

 In this example, the *Client* calls the *Context* object.
 The *Context* object, gets an instance of the *Strategy* (either *ConcreteStrategy1* or *ConcreteStrategy2* or another *ConcreteStrategy*) object depending on some variable.
 If there is a new strategy, then just these 2 simple steps need to be done -